Adding and Subtracting Within 10

 • Assess Progress: Assess your child's progress of each strategy throughout the school year.
 That way, you can adjust the difficulty of their practice problems and know when they are ready to try other strategies.

 Once your child has developed fluency with part-whole relationships, it's time to introduce basic fact strategies.
 Basic fact strategies are mental strategies that help children add and subtract within 10 more efficiently.
-Two fundamental strategies are counting on and counting back.
+A few fundamental strategies include counting on, counting back, one more, and one less.

 Here are some examples of each strategy: